somethingflutter/tidy-data-course-project/README.md

 * There is only one observational unit in the table (the mean values of measurements for each activity/subject combination)

 ### How to view the tidy data set
-Ensure that the tidyData.csv file is in your working directory.
+Ensure that the tidyData.txt file is in your working directory.
 Then run the following script in R to view the tidy data set:
 `tidyData <- read.table("tidyData.txt", header = TRUE)`

 `View(tidyData)`